Health and Synagogue Updates

 The King County Council has compiled a list of resources available for people experiencing financial difficulty because of the coronavirus: FinancialHelpCovid19-3.16.20

-Some of our CBS members who are mental health professionals are offering their services for free during this time to those who don’t have access through health insurance.
-Are you facing challenges with children, relationships, or isolation?
-Do you want to talk, or are you interested in tools to help?
+Some of our CBS members who are mental health professionals are also offering their services for free during this time to those who don’t have access through health insurance.
 Contact Melani Baker with any questions or to get matched with a mental health professional for free.

 Gemilut Chasadim (Acts of Lovingkindness)